Yes. That were what our world had come to.

 This were no matter of honour.
 Lord Grey had his friends with him, while our Earl was accompanied by one servant.
 A mere boy.

 Scabface sayt that our Earl’s horse was most heroick.
 He turned this way and that to fend off the attackers.
-The boy’s horse was not so skilled in fight, nor was the boy.
+The boy was not so skilled in fight.

-Scabface nosed blood (he knew not whose) before stout lads ran from the streets nearby to halt the fight.
+Scabface nosed blood (he knew not whose) before stout lads ran from the streets nearby to aid our Earl.

-“We’re beset on all sides by our foes,” sayt I to Linkin, as we lay at our own hearth.
+“We’re beset on all sides by our foes,” sayt I to Linkin, after I’d returned to our house.
 “What justice may we have?”

 “Lord Grey was sent to the Fleet Prison,” sayt Linkin.
 “For contempt against the Queen’s commandment.”